gql-dart/ferry/ferry/README.md

 ## Generate Dart GraphQL Files

-The `Client` is fully typed, so we must use the `gql_build` package to generate dart representations of our GraphQL queries.
-We will also use the `req_builder` included in the `Client` package to build typed `OperationRequest`s for each GraphQL operation.
+The ferry `Client` is fully typed, so we must use the `gql_build` package to generate dart representations of our GraphQL operations, variables, and data.
+We will also use the `req_builder` included in the `ferry_generator` package to build typed `OperationRequest`s for each GraphQL operation.

 ### Download GraphQL Schema